Cancer failure: GP fails to tell patient he has skin cancer for five years

 The GP referred the man to the public hospital for investigation and the error was discovered.

-In January 2018, the man was seen in the Oncology Department at the public hospital, and subsequently underwent six weeks of radiotherapy.
+In January 2018, the man was seen in the oncology department at the public hospital, and subsequently underwent six weeks of radiotherapy.

 Hill was critical of the GP's mistake saying:"The man was deprived of the opportunity to make decisions about his care until the disease had reached an advanced stage."